ProAgileAB/agile-team-development/guides/Individual-Goals.md

   - Team
   - **Individual &lt;- Covered in this guide**

 ## How

 ### Part 1: Intro

 *- Why are you here, in this team?*

-*Have you thought about this question? -) Maybe some of you are here because your boss told you to ;-) ...but it is actually much better if we can work together to create some really good conditions so that everyone is here just because they really want to!*
+*Have you thought about this question? -) Maybe some of you are here because your boss told you so ;-) ...but it is actually much better if we can work together to create some really good conditions so that everyone is here just because they really want to!*

-*So, in this session we will will work a bit on your individual goals both so that you can find some and so that the team can help you fulfil them!'*
+*So, in this session we will work a bit on your individual goals both so that you can find some and so that the team can help you fulfil them!'*

 *- Show the question written on top of a sample flip chart, like the one on the first page.*